 Jamie is a senior coach with extensive experience in competitive swim coaching in New Zealand and Zimbabwe.
 He enjoys coaching young swimmers starting out in competitive swimming through to advanced age group swimmers.
 Jamie has a strong focus on professional development, and has successfully completed a number of teaching and coaching courses and certifications.
 Jamie has also worked as a fitness instructor in Durban in his native South Africa.
-Jamie coaches our Gold and Bronze squads
+Jamie coaches our Gold and SDT squads

 Jamie was a competitive swimmer in his main stroke, breaststroke, as well as butterfly and IM.
 He has competed in several international meets winning a number of medals, including gold medals at the Youth Commonwealth Games.
 Jamie has enjoyed training under the South African national coach, Graham Hill, and training with Olympic Gold medallist, Chad le Clos.